Salinas-Data-Solutions/salinas-website/src/content/pages/index.md

         title: Deployment to Production
         description: >-
-          After successful trial and validated user acceptance, we deploy the application into a production environment and if necessary, prepare the data infrastructure and pipelines for the productive use of the AI application.
+          After successful trial and validated user acceptance, we deploy the application into your environment and if necessary, prepare the data infrastructure and pipelines for the productive use of the application.
       - image: /work-process-outline-icon.svg
         title: Monitoring and Maintenance